Quick answer

 Foundational guides on business intelligence, analytics architecture, self-service BI, and core data concepts.

-Analytics for Sales Teams in India: How to Use Data to Hit Targets
+Analytics for Sales Teams: Use Data to Hit Targets

 Learn how Indian sales teams use analytics to track performance, identify at-risk accounts, prioritise territory coverage, and forecast revenue more accurately.
 Practical guide for sales managers and heads of sales in Indian businesses.

 What is a Sales Dashboard?
-Metrics, Examples, and How to Build One
+Metrics and Examples

 A sales dashboard is a visual tool that displays real-time sales performance metrics — revenue, pipeline, win rate, and team performance — on a single screen.
 Learn what to include in a sales dashboard and how to build one.